rust-lang/rfcs/text/0000-community-banner-server.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

 What would be an acceptable policy to measure impact of this?
+Cross-site-tracking and user tracking is definitely out of scope, but for example taking click-numbers per banner could be a useful metric.